Vaddo/languanizr.js/README.md

     }
   }
 ````
-**Hint**: You can find more about the language package system further down in the Language Package section.
+> **HINT**: You can find more about the language package system further down in the Language Package section.

 **3)** Add the attribute `data-languanize` and a placeholder **{$#1#$}** to your HTML markup.